KittyGiraudel/site/_posts/2013-07-01-feedbacks-kiwiparty.md

 <figcaption>Code is poetry - photo by <a href="http://whyalix.com">Alix Lucas</a></figcaption>
 </figure>

-So Friday June 28 at 2:00PM I was on stage to talk about Sass, and how we can use preprocessors to push our stylesheets to an upper level: "Kick-ass CSS with Sass" ("Des CSS kick-ass avec Sass").
+So Friday June 28 at 2:00PM I was on stage to talk about Sass, and how we can use preprocessors to push our stylesheets to an upper level: “Kick-ass CSS with Sass” (“Des CSS kick-ass avec Sass”).

 Basically, my talk is a collection of code snippets and real-life usecases of Sass to show how we can use a preprocessor further than declaring a couple of variables while keeping the code simple enough not to turn it into a Rube Goldberg machine.